gbrdead/slop/LLMs.md

 Enough with software.
 What's with the arts?

 In late 2024 I was watching season 2 of [Silo](https://www.imdb.com/title/tt14688458/).
-Just like with other similar mystery-based shows, tiny details matter.
+Just like with other mystery-based shows, tiny details matter.
 So instead of watching each episode multiple times, I resorted to searching YouTube for videos that highlight the details I might have missed.
 Such videos should have existed, right?
 And they probably did but I could not find them.
 All I could find were AI-generated retellings of the episodes.
 Totally bland.
 Told with an emotionless voice.
-Riddled with inaccuracies.
+Full of inaccuracies.

 AI slop can drown us and, unfortunately, it will.
 The war for clicks and views basically guarantees that.
 Many people are doing their art only for the recognition they get from their fans.
 When they become unfindable in the ocean of AI-generated mediocrity they will simply give up.

 AI slop is great for disinfomation campaigns.
-The latter has the potential to end liberal democracy.
+The latter have the potential to end liberal democracy.

 BTW, AI slop and hallucinated coding bugs are the same side of the same coin.